 Good gear can greatly improve comfort and performance in the mountains, a good pack is essential for the dedicated mountain hunter.

 Currently the modern hunter has more gadgets and gear available to him than he knows what to do with.
 I’m not a ‘tech’ guy nor will I ever be, and in the real wilderness I think it’s best to go as simple as possible with gear.
 For mountain hunts, there are a few pieces of equipment that are worth investing in, as they can be the difference between success and failure and at times even life and death.
 Then there are a whole lot of gadgets that do nothing but consume your money and time.
-My most important pieces of gear is rain gear and boots, followed by a good pack.
+My most important pieces of gear are rain gear and boots, followed by a good pack.
 The rest you can get by with until you can afford ‘better’ equipment.

 Rain gear has come a long way in the last couple of decades and we now have a huge array of options.
 I’m not going to go into detail regarding brands but there are two main ‘environments’ you use rain gear in.
-‘Wet’ (Coastal BC, Alaska, Scotland, Norway, parts of NZ) areas and ‘dry’ (Eastern NZ, Western North America, Central Asia) areas.
+‘Wet’ (Coastal BC, Alaska, Scotland, Norway, parts of NZ) areas and ‘dry’ (Eastern NZ, alot of Western North America, Central Asia) areas.
 These are broad categories and there will always be exceptions but you need to think how often will I actually be wearing my rain gear in your chosen environment.
 In a ‘wet’ environment you will wear your gear daily, in a ‘dry’ one it will sit in your pack most of the time.
 For a ‘wet’ hunt I go for durability and water-resistance over breathability and weight.
 This may be a bit against the grain of current thinking, but generally the most breathable rain gear out there is less durable and it just does not stack up (durability wise) when you are wearing it daily.
 If you’re heading to a wet environment (Coastal Alaska/BC or West Coast NZ) where getting wet and cold can become serious, I would suggest the heaviest duty rain gear you can find.

 If you are hunting in a ‘dry’ environment the lighter and more packable your rain gear the better, as most of the time you won’t actually be using it.
 As a general rule (regardless of fabric type) the lighter/thinner rain gear is the more it breathes, but also the easier it rips.
 Heavy gear is more waterproof and durable but less breathable.